bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 **Be careful** with these metal washers:

-- Titanium washers: Wear-and-tear will fuse the washers and into the handles.
+- Titanium washers: Wear-and-tear will fuse the washers and into the Titanium handles.
 - Steel washers: Steel washers do hold their tune much longer than PB washers, but under-lubrication causes the washers to eat into the blade.

 #### Tuning